RetroAchievements/docs/docs/developer-docs/am-i-ready-for-review.md

 You may be using Pause If in one of the following types of protection: save protection, cheat protection, demo protection, etc.

 - If some of the achievements do need the Pause If conditions to prevent hits from increasing, then it is okay to leave them in all achievements, for consistency ease of maintenance.
-   - If you do need to make a change, it can be applied consistantly to all achievements.
+   - If you do need to make a change, it can be applied consistently to all achievements.
    - However, it is a good idea to consider removing the Pause If flags from achievements where they are not necessary, especially if the set suffers from performance issues in emulation.
 - If no achievements use stored (target) hits, then you'll want to remove the Pause If flags.
    - **Solution**: Change `Pause If Mem address = Value X` into `Mem address != X`.
 This is equivalent logic and will work the same way.